Geontech/bsp_epiq_sidekiq_mpcie/README.md

 $ git checkout release_1.5
 ```

-3. Setup terminal for OpenCPI environment
+3. Setup terminal(s) for OpenCPI environment
-REQUIRED for each terminal where OpenCPI is to be used!
+   - REQUIRED for each terminal where OpenCPI is to be used!
+   - Open three Terminals (A, B, C) and configure for OpenCPI
 ```
 $ cd opencpi
 $ . ./cdk/opencpi-setup.sh -r